The State Department is committed to assisting U.S. citizens who become victims of crime while abroad. We help in two ways:

 - Serve as official interpreters or translators

-- Pay legal, medical, or other fees for you
+- Pay legal, medical, or other expenses for you

 Resources and Information for Crime Victims upon Return to the United States: